bmaupin/micro-beyond-earth/README.md

 If you wish to improve your chances of these systems being in the game, try playing on a larger map with fewer civs.

-#### Not all maps are smaller

-This mod doesn't make changes to individual maps, only the global map sizes.
-Maps that override the global map sizes are unaffected by this mod.
-This includes:

-- 82 Eridani e (part of the Exoplanets Map Pack DLC)
-- Glacial (needs to be manually unlocked, used to require linking 2K account)
-- Inland Sea (needs to be manually unlocked, used to require owning Sid Meier's Starships)
-- Mu Arae f (part of the Exoplanets Map Pack DLC)
-- Skirmish (only available in the base game, not in Rising Tide)

 #### Game crashes with `EXCEPTION_ACCESS_VIOLATION`

 This error can happen for a number of reasons, not always related to this mod.